Chung Serang

 Chung Serang (정세랑) is a South Korean science fiction and fantasy writer.
 She won the 7th Changbi Novel Award in 2013, and Hankook Ilbo Literary Award in 2017.
 Before her debut, she worked as an editor in Minumsa and Munkandongne.
 At the age of 26, She was the youngest Korean writer to have her books translated into Japanese.
 Her novel, School Nurse An Eunyoung (보건교사 안은영) was made into a Netflix original series.
+In 2023, she wrote the episode Journey to the Dark Head (Star Wars: Visions; Season 2).